nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 Q3.
 Write a program to create a file and print the file descriptor value.
 Use creat() system call
 - creat(path, mode) is equivalent to
 open(path, O_CREAT | O_TRUNC | O_WRONLY, mode);
-f the file doesn't exist, it will create a new file, but if it exists, then no error.
+If the file doesn't exist, it will create a new file, but if it exists, then no error.

 Q4.
 Write a program to open an existing file with read write mode.
 Try O_EXCL flag also.
 - O_EXCL - This flag is used with O_CREAT.
 - to indicate that if the file already exists, it should not be opened, and open() will give error.
-Then, how to "open an existing file with read write mode.
-Try O_EXCL flag also." ???
+- It wants that we should bring a non existing filE and it will create
+- But the question says to try to open an existing file with O_EXCL, but it will giev error.
+SO they just want us to witness an error.

 Q5.
 Write a program to create five new files with infinite loop.
 Execute the program in the background and check the file descriptor table at /proc/pid/fd.
 - Here, I used open() system call to create files.